 I’m indulging myself in the beginning of this review by taking a walk down memory lane.
 Click here if you’d like to jump to review section.

-When I was a kid, I spent many summers on a big cattle ranch just down the road from the booming metropolis of Maypearl Texas, population less than 300.
+When I was growing up, I spent many summers on a big cattle ranch just down the road from the booming metropolis of Maypearl Texas, population less than 300.
 We had a sprawling old ranch house with a huge Texas star in the linoleum kitchen floor, lazily buzzing ceiling fans, and a living room that was “for fancy company only”.
-Air conditioning was rare in those days, so on hot summer nights, we’d all sleep on the long screened porch that wrapped around the house.
+Air conditioning was rare in those days, so on hot summer nights we’d all sleep on the long screened porch that wrapped around the house.
 Water came from a windmill in the back yard; beneath it was a huge old bell that would be rung to call ranch hands in for lunch.
 To a child from a suburb of Los Angeles, the ranch was like stepping into an episode of Gunsmoke.
-We had almost 2,000 acres to explore, and I spent many happy summers making forts and tunnels out of hay bales, fishing for catfish in little “tanks” that dotted the property, and piling into a Jeep with my aunt every morning, raising clouds of grasshoppers, while herding cattle that had been trained to follow the sound of the horn.
+We had almost 2,000 acres to explore, and I spent many happy summers making forts and tunnels out of hay bales, fishing for catfish in little “tanks” that dotted the property, and piling into a Jeep with my aunt every morning, raising clouds of grasshoppers while herding cattle that had been trained to follow the sound of the horn.